This creamy sweet potato lentil curry is easy to make in one pot for a healthy and delicious meal.

 • Store in the fridge in an airtight container for up to 5 days.

-• It will thicken after storing you can thin it out by stirring in extra broth or water.
+• It will thicken after storing but you can thin it out by stirring in extra broth or water.

 • To freeze, cool completely then store in an airtight container or heavy duty freeze bag for up to 3 months.
 Thaw in the fridge before reheating.